Tom Clancy's Ghost Recon Wildlands: Downloadable content

-Shortly after the game's release, Ubisoft announced plans to release two episodes of downloadable content, each with their own narrative set in Bolivia.
+Shortly after the game's release, Ubisoft announced plans to release two episodes of downloadable content, each with their own narrative set in Bolivia taking place after the main campaign.

 Narco Road

 This episode sees the player take on the role of an unnamed Ghost sent undercover into Bolivia by the CIA to identify "El Invisible", the elusive head of Santa Blanca's smuggling network.
 The Ghost poses as a mercenary for hire and befriends the leaders of the gangs carrying out smuggling operations.
 Assisting the Ghost is CIA handler Karen Bowman and a local fisherman using the alias Señor Sonrisa, who is a CIA informant.
 Each gang leader provides clues to El Invisible's identity before the Ghost assassinates them.
 Eventually, the Ghost's notoriety grows to the point where El Invisible recruits them into Santa Blanca, erasing the Ghost's identity and staging their death.
-However, El Invisible is aware that the Ghost's true identity and has them imprisoned.
+However, El Invisible is aware of the Ghost's true identity and has them imprisoned.
 The Ghost escapes and with the help from Señor Sonrisa, recovers the handheld device El Invisible uses to run Santa Blanca's smuggling network anonymously and seemingly kills El Invisible.
 When the device is decrypted, it unleashes a virus that compromises the CIA.
 The Ghost deduces that Señor Sonrisa is actually El Invisible, and that he orchestrated the operation to escape Santa Blanca, attack the CIA and disappear for good.
 Unable to explain Señor Sonrisa's motive for attacking them, the CIA spend the next two years tracking him.
 He is eventually found in Arizona and the Ghost is assigned a mission to kill him.
-The Ghost makes their way to Señor Sonrisa’s fishing cabin and assassinates him.
+The Ghost makes their way to Señor Sonrisa's fishing cabin and assassinates him.